 Using Google Classroom, I posted a variety of roles in a .pdf for students to access and asked them to complete the worksheet provided in which they had to “meet” a variety of figures. . .
 I won’t let the challenges with which we are presented stop me from allowing my students access to meaningful lessons in social studies that integrate principles of human rights and social justice.

-We welcome stories about how you are teaching people’s history lessons via online platforms (such as Zoom or Google Classroom) while school buildings are closed.
-Your story can help other teachers faced with the challenges of remote learning.
+We welcome stories about how you are teaching Zinn Education Project lessons via online platforms (such as Zoom or Google Classroom) while school buildings are closed.
+Your experience with teaching people’s history lessons online can help other teachers faced with the challenges of remote learning.
 How are you using those platforms to engage students in people’s history lessons?

+In appreciation for your time, we can send you a free copy of the New York Times 1619 Project.
 Read entries to date in People’s History Teaching Stories: Remote Learning about teaching during the pandemic.
+Learn more and share your story.

 We Need Your Help